 Almond milk is one of the most common cows milk alternatives for coffee.
 Pretty much every coffee shop carries it and so do most grocery stores and even some convenience stores.
 It has a more bland and neutral taste so won't alter the taste of your coffee too much compared to some other dairy free milks.
 You can also get flavoured almond milks such as vanilla almond milk if you prefer to add a little sweetness to your coffee.

-The nutritional information for one cup of almond milk (Elmhurst brand - this is my favorite brand as it's only made with almonds and water - no preservatives, artificial ingredients or sweeteners):
+The nutritional information for one cup of almond milk (Elmhurst brand which is my favorite brand as it's only made with almonds and water - no preservatives, artificial ingredients or sweeteners):

 - Calories: 130